Understanding Opioid Use Disorder: Causes, Symptoms & Treatment

 • Fentanyl

-What Are the Symptoms of Opioid Use Disorder?
+Symptoms of Opioid Use Disorder

-• Increased tolerance leading to higher doses
+• Increased tolerance, needing higher doses

-• Physical addiction and withdrawal symptoms
+• Physical addiction with withdrawal symptoms

 • Inability to control usage

-• Neglecting responsibilities due to drug use
+• Neglecting responsibilities

-• Experiencing severe mood swings, anxiety, or depression
+• Severe mood swings, anxiety, or depression

 • Chronic pain requiring opioid medication